-The Immune Deficiency and Histiocytosis Program at Cincinnati Children’s treats patients with more than 80 kinds of immune deficiency and histiocytic disorders.
-Our physicians have developed treatment regimens that improve survival and are now the international standard of care.
-These specialists manage each stage of patient care, from immunologic testing to bone marrow transplant, if needed.
+The Immune Deficiency and Histiocytosis Program at Cincinnati Children’s treats patients with more than 80 kinds of immune deficiencies and histiocytic disorders.
+Our physicians have developed treatment regimens that improve survival.
+Many of these approaches have become international standards of care.

-These diseases are rare, but our specialists have extensive experience in their diagnosis and management.
+The following diseases are rare, but our specialists have extensive experience in their diagnosis and management:

 - ALPS (autoimmune lymphoproliferative syndrome)